riksu-raksu/ci-configuration/docs/pages/platforms/azure/index.md

 ## **Service connections**

-To use the example configuration file as is, your Azure Pipelines project needs to have a Docker service connection defined by the name 'docker_anders_fi'.
-It needs to point to a docker registry where two Kólga docker images are available, by names devops/azure-kolga-demo:master and devops/azure-kolga-demo:master-development.
+To use the example configuration file as is, your Azure Pipelines project needs to have a Docker service connection defined by the name `docker_anders_fi`.
+It needs to point to a docker registry where the Kólga docker image is available, by name devops/azure-kolga-demo:master-development.

 ## **Example YAML file**